hallambaker/Mathematical-Mesh/Web/Reference/group.md

-    /member   Authorize member rights for specified Mesh group /group   Authorize group administrator rights for specified Mesh group /null   Do not authorize any device rights at all (cannot be used with any rights grant))
+    /member   Authorize member rights for specified Mesh group /group   Authorize group administrator rights for specified Mesh group /null   Do not authorize any device rights at all (cannot be used with any rights grant)) /cover   File containing a default cover to be added to encrypted files
 <over>
 </div>
 ~~~~